Electric toothbrush: Sonic

 Sonic toothbrushes are a subset of electric toothbrushes with movement that is fast enough to produce vibration in the audible range.
-Most modern rechargeable electric toothbrushes from brands such as Sonicare, FOREO, and Oral-B fall into this category and typically have frequencies that range from 200 to 400 Hz, that is 12,000–24,000 oscillations or 24,000–48,000 movements per minute.
-Because sonic toothbrushes rely on sweeping motion alone to clean the teeth, the movement that they provide is often high in amplitude, meaning that the length of the sweeping movements that they make is large.
-One study found that using a sonic toothbrush causes less abrasion to the gum when compared to the manual toothbrush.
+Most modern rechargeable electric toothbrushes fall into this category and typically have frequencies that range from 200 to 400 Hz, that is, 12,000–24,000 oscillations per minute.
+Because sonic toothbrushes rely on sweeping motion alone to clean the teeth, the movement that they provide is often high in amplitude, so the length of the sweeping movements is large.
+One study found that using a sonic toothbrush causes less abrasion to the gums when compared to manual toothbrushes.